KendallTapani/sketchy_addedfeatures/README.md

-# New Features in This Version

-This document describes the features and improvements added to sketchy beyond the original version.

 ## Comparison to Original

-I mainly wanted the cloning hook but got carried away, this version adds:
+I mainly wanted to add the cloning hook to this tool but got carried away, this version adds:

 ✅ **60+ detection patterns (Mainly Windows stuff)** (vs ~20 in original)
 ✅ **Git hook integration** (new)